DremOSDeveloperTeam/DremOS/README.md

 # Compatibility

-Almost any x64 or x86_64 PC will be able to run DremOS
+Almost any x64 or x86_64 PC will be able to run DremOS.

+## Recommended Requirements

+RAM: 4GBs

+CPU: 2.1GHZ Dual-core

+GPU: Integrated graphics would work fine (every computer has it unless it is the ENIAC or UNIVAC or something)

+WiFI or Ethernet connectivity is strongly recommended.

 # How to install